-In the 191 $\mu_k$ lab, you assumed the sliding motion was characterized by one value of $\mu_k$ , whereas a little experimentation finds usually slippery and sticky locations (handprints?).
+In the 191 $\mu_k$ lab, you assumed the sliding motion was characterized by one value of $\mu_k$ , whereas a little experimentation finds variation: some locations are slippery and and some are sticky (handprints?).
 In the thermionic emission lab you will measure how various properties of a hot wire depend on temperature, however the hot wire does not actually have a temperature: near the supports the wire is cooled by those supports and hence is at a lower temperature.
 Our spherical cow models have simplified away actual variation.
 The hope is that the fit model will thread between the extremes and find something like the typical value.
 Of course, real variations will result in deviations-from-fit which will be detected if sufficiently accurate measurements are made.